microsoft/SmartKC-A-Smartphone-based-Corneal-Topographer/README.md

 **Note** : The image processing pipeline for now only supports images with "jpg" format, and resolution of `3000x4000` pixels.
 For zoomed-in images please re-scale and pad accordingly before running the pipeline.

+# Disclaimer
+`This is a research project and not an approved medical software and should not be used for diagnostic purposes.`

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a